 Race Time: Women will start race at 8:00AM.

-Canoe & Escort Number: All canoes must have a race number placed on the front right and left side of their canoes.
+Canoe & Escort Numbers: All canoes must have a race number placed on the front right and left side of their canoes.
 All escort boats must have a matching escort number for the crew they are escorting.

 Changes: An announcement will be made over the radio every 30 minutes when the window is open for changes to be made.
 An announcement will be made over the radio after five minutes advising the window is closed.
 If a crew changes before or after the designated window time they will be assessed a penalty of 10 minutes.

 Last Change Buoy: Approximately one mile before the finish there will be a final change buoy.
 This means once a crew passes the final change buoy no more changes can occur for the crew.
 Any crew that changes after they have passed the final change buoy will incur a 10 minute penalty.

 Finish: Crews must finish between the official boat which will have a yellow flag designating it as an official escort and a buoy outside of Kikialoa Small Boat Harbor.
 Any crews that do not pass between the escort and the buoy will be marked as “DNF” Did not finish.

-Divisions: Na Opio 18 and under, Unlimited, Open 18‐39, Masters 40‐49, Senior Masters 50‐54, Golden Masters 55‐59, Grand Masters 60+.
+Divisions: Na Opio 18 and under, Unlimited, Open 18‐39, Masters 40‐49, Senior Masters 50‐54, Golden Masters 55‐59, Grand Masters 60+, Senior Grand Masters 65+.
 Age divisions are determined by the age of the youngest team member.
 For example if there is 11 crew members that are 50 and one that is 49 the crew is considered Masters 40‐49.
 Age is based on paddler’s age on the date of the race.

 We hope you can join us and if you need any information please submit our contact form by clicking here.